When you're born into one of the world's hardest hustling families, you better be prepared to work.

 "I wanted to keep all the décor in neutral colors," Kim wrote on her now-defunct app of the nursery, a blend of functional pieces and just a bit of indulgence.
 The $4,900 lucite Vetro crib—a hand-me-down from North, also used by Saint—has its place next to a vintage Jean Royère bed, the French designer's pieces, long beloved by Kanye, starting out at $75,000.
 Daddy's little girl also has the option of resting her head in a $1,900 Jenny Walker basinet or cuddling up with Kim on Monte's $1,495 Italian wool glider.

 And custom clothing?
 Yeah, she's got some, the most surprising pieces arriving courtesy of the Chicago Bulls shortly after her birth.
-Though that particular fan affiliation could get awkward when the NBA team is facing off against Auntie Koko's boyfriend Tristan Thompson.
-While Chicago isn't yet sitting courtside, it's not hard to imagine she and bestie True Thompson, 9 months, growing up near the hardwood.
+(Though that particular fan affiliation could get awkward when the NBA team is facing off against her bestie True Thompson's dad.)

 "All the kids want to hang out.
 It's just a whole different experience now," Kim told E!
-News.
+News at her KKW Beauty Pop-Up in 2018.
 "It's so much fun."

-A plethora of properties (including a newly purchased 4,700-square-foot, $14 million Miami condo) and access to private jets means the world is literally at Chicago's fingertips.
+A plethora of properties and access to private jets means the world is literally at Chicago's fingertips.
 But for Kim, there truly is no place like home.
 Which, is understandable when your main base is a sprawling, eight-bedroom estate.
-Cuddling with her trio of kids a day after they helped present Kanye with a homemade chocolate-frosted cake for his June birthday, she made it clear she had all she needed.
+Cuddling with her trio of kids a day after they helped present Kanye with a homemade chocolate-frosted cake for his June birthday in 2018, Kim made it clear she had all she needed.